 Virgin coconut oil trumps butter and oil when it comes to cooking, baking, or even just as a spread on whole-grain toast.

-These "chips" are raw and vegan, but you wouldn't know it by how crunchy and tasty they are.
+These “chips” are gluten-free and vegan, but you wouldn’t know it by how crunchy and tasty they are.
 Love kale!

 Hempseeds are a great source of protein and omega-3s when I’m on the go.

 These organic pumpkin seeds are another raw food staple for me.